The Secrets of Storytelling to children in hospital

-- Gaining the trust and confidence of a young patient
+- Gain the trust and confidence of a young patient

-- Giving the child some much-needed control within a clinical interaction
+- Give the child some much-needed control within a clinical interaction

-- Giving a child tools to better express what they are feeling or what has happened to them to aid diagnosis
+- Give a child tools to better express what they are feeling or what has happened to them to aid diagnosis

-- Reducing the patient’s anxiety and stress (which in turn aids diagnosis and treatment)
+- Reduce the patient’s anxiety and stress (which in turn aids diagnosis and treatment)

 - Reducing the carer’s anxiety and stress

 - Normalising clinical practitioners, medical equipment and the medical environment for a child

 All of which will lead to an improved clinical encounter for you and for them.

 - The training is around 30 minutes long in total